 Some of us live in dysfunctional families.
 That too can be terrible darkness, though we may not recognize it.
 We may think that yelling and screaming are quite normal.

 Some of us get up and work hard, day in and day out.
 Perhaps it is work that we do not enjoy, perhaps even hate.
 Perhaps our spirits are far away from our jobs.
 We go to work trying to eke out a living, hoping to not be enshrouded by darkness.
 And because of the pandemic, so many lost their jobs or where in unemployment lines trying to apply for assistance!

 And there’s troubles in hotspots all over the world and in our own country.
-People have been displaced by the wildfires in the Amazon and in California.
+People have been displaced by the wildfires in the Amazon and in California and never seems to stop in our schools.
 Hate seethes deep in the souls of neighbors a few blocks away from each other.

 BUT UPON YOU THE LORD SHINES